+Private fostering occurs when a parent (or someone with parental responsibility) makes an arrangement for their child or children to be cared for by someone else who is not a close family member*.
+The person who they arrange to look after their child or children is known as the private foster carer.
 Private fostering is not the same as fostering.
-Private fostering occurs when a parent (or someone with parental responsibility) makes an arrangement for their child or children to be cared for by someone else.
-The person looking after their child or children is known as the private foster carer.

 A private fostering arrangement occurs when: